josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 Now you're able to serve everything from the project root to the web browser.
 But you do *not* want to have to change all the image and data paths used in the application code to match the development setup.
-For that reason, you'll add a `<base>` tag to `index.html`, which will cause relative URLs to be resolved back to the `/app` directory:
+For that reason, you'll add a `<base>` tag to `index.html`, which will cause relative URLs to be resolved back to the `app` directory:

 <code-example header="index.html" path="upgrade-phonecat-2-hybrid/index.html" region="base"></code-example>